RebornHugo/FacialAttribution/README.md

 3. Resample all images into jpeg type

 ## Training
-1. Base on [Inception-V3](https://arxiv.org/abs/1512.00567), using a module (tensorflow.contrib.slim), which provide the interface
+1. Based on [Inception-V3](https://arxiv.org/abs/1512.00567), using a module (tensorflow.contrib.slim), which provide the interface

+2. ​

-2. * default optimizer: Momentum
+   * default optimizer: Momentum

    * default batch size: 32